alexlobera/redix/README.md

   constructor(props) {
      super(props);
      this.setComponent(Photos, { mapPropFuncsToThis: props });
-     this.bindThis('fetchPhotos') // this.bindThis is syntactic sugar from the Redix Container
+     this.bindThis('fetchPhotos') // this.bindThis is a helper from the Redix Container
      // Instead of this.bindThis('fetchPhotos') you can also do:
      // this.fetchPhotos = this.fetchPhotos.bind(this)
+     // To bind many methods at once pass an array of strings, example:
+     // this.bindThis(['fetchPhotos', 'fetchUser', 'submitForm'])
    }

   componentDidMount() {